ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 | Feedback is given in the form of $$5$$ colored squares.                         | Feedback is given in the form of $$5 \times 2315 = 11575$$ colored squares.                           |
 | Your score is the number of 5-letter guesses needed to identify the secret. | Your score is the total number of 5-letter guesses needed to identify each word in the secret permutation.      |

-Believe it or not, this is a real Wordle variant that I ran into back in 2022 [as part of a competition](https://web.archive.org/web/20220521064114/https://botfights.ai/tournament/botfights_iv) to see who could write the best Wordle solving program.
+Believe it or not, this is a real Wordle variant I ran into back in 2022 [as part of a competition](https://web.archive.org/web/20220521064114/https://botfights.ai/tournament/botfights_iv) to see who could write the best Wordle solving program.
 Originally, the competition tested programs against a sample of 1000 words chosen randomly with replacement.
 Since some secret words are easier to solve than others, you could spam submissions repeatedly